NRimantas/teltonika_task/README.md

 them (including the first one, excluding the last
 All inputs must be valid IPv4 addresses in the form of strings.
 The last address must be greater than the first one.
+# Extra:
+The program could also receive a IPv6 addresses for comparison.
+Provided types could be differentiated by an extra argument.

 ## Launch function
 git clone https://github.com/NRimantas/teltonika_task.git